jonbirge/costack/README.md

-# Company in a (Docker) Box
+# Server in a (Docker) Box

 ## About

-This repo is a docker-compose file and associated environment settings files that will allow you to instantly stand up a pretty decent company server, including public-facing web and file sharing, and a few back-end services for internal users, notably Guacamole for access to internal desktops and servers.
+This repo is a docker-compose file and associated environment settings files that will allow you to instantly stand up a decent company/personal server,
+including:

+- Public-facing web site
+- Guacamole for access to internal desktops
+- Server log monitorin

-A company of any significant size would probably want to split these things across multiple servers, but the goal here is to create something affordable to run on a single cloud server that will help a small seed-stage business provide a few resources.
+The goal here is to create something affordable to run on a single cloud server with low RAM requirements.

-The intention is to keep the RAM requirements of this stack such that a 1 GB server instance can be reliably used.

 Traefik is used to distribute traffic to the various backend services, as well as offer IP-based protection.
 The default configuration discards traffic from